Frustration and hope: Raptors fans in Milwaukee sound off on Game 1 loss | CBC News

 "We played a hell of a game.
 We came from a Game 7.
 It was our game to lose and we fought hard and we lost by very little.
 We showed guts.
 Who can complain about a game like tonight?"

+Others admitted they were impressed with what they saw from the Bucks' faithful fans.

-"It's really loud in there," said Chatham McIlroy, who is a Fred VanVleet fan from Wisconsin neighbour-state Illinois, and therefore, a Raptors fan.
+"It's really loud in there," said Chatham McIlroy, who is a Fred VanVleet fan from Illinois, and therefore, a Raptors fan.

 "They got loud fans."